gong-hao/V.A.R/articles/1-first-glance/README.md

-# What did I feel when I first glanced at V.A.R?
+# What Did I Feel When I First Glanced at V.A.R?

 Just like dating, first glance is very important.
 Although people all say appearance doesn't matter, if they don't feel comfortable with first glance, they probably won't have interests to discover the genuine personalities.